crowdlingo/course/src/speaking/accomodation.md

   - We bought the apartment four years ago.
 And my brother is in the school near my home, so we won&#39;&#39;t intend to move in the future.&#39;
 - Are the transport facilities to your home very good?
   - We sometimes go out by car because it is not convenient to take a taxi in that area, and it takes nearly 30 minutes to walk to the nearest subway station.
 So generally speaking, it is not good to go out without a car.
-- What part of your home do you like the most?
-  - My family spend most of their time in the living room.
-We like to sit around on a set of comfortable sofas there and chat with each other or watch TV.
-But when I am free, I prefer to read alone in my room.

 ## Practice
 Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>